Cody Johnson (footballer): Career

 In April 2022, Johnson signed a professional two-year contract with Stockport County at the age of seventeen, having already featured for the club in the FA Trophy in a game against Cheshunt where he was named as man of the match; academy manager Damien Allen said that "he has a bright future ahead of him".
 He had earlier spent time on loan at Stockport Town in the North West Counties League Division One South.
 He made his first appearance of the 2022–23 season on 20 September 2022, in a 2–1 defeat to Wolverhampton Wanderers U21 in an EFL Trophy fixture at Edgeley Park.
+In January 2023, he joined National League North club Banbury United, remaining with the club on loan until the end of the season.

+On 16 June 2023, Johnson signed for newly relegated National League club Rochdale on a season-long loan deal.
+On 7 August 2023, Johnson was recalled by Stockport County.
+On 29 February 2024, he joined National League North side Scarborough Athletic on loan for the remainder of the season.

+On 6 August 2024, Johnson signed for National League North club King's Lynn Town on loan until 1 January 2025.

+On 20 May 2025, Stockport announced he would be leaving in June when his contract expired.

+On 27 June 2025, Johnson joined National League side FC Halifax Town, seeing him reunite with former King's Lynn Town manager Adam Lakeland.